CENG501-Projects/CENG501-Fall2024/EkinUcar/Readme.md

 ## 1.1.
 Paper summary

-@TODO: Summarize the paper, the method & its contributions in relation with the existing literature.

 ### Summary

 This paper investigates the sub-optimal performance of transformers on long-range tasks in terms of expressiveness, optimization and generalization.